monch1962/kube-local-env/README.md

 ### (optional) Set up Gatekeeper

-You can follow the instructions at https://open-policy-agent.github.io/gatekeeper/website/docs/install/, or just run `https://open-policy-agent.github.io/gatekeeper/website/docs/install/`
+You can follow the instructions at https://open-policy-agent.github.io/gatekeeper/website/docs/install/, or just run `kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/master/deploy/gatekeeper.yaml`

 **NOTE** by default, installing Gatekeeper in its out-of-box configuration will block you from simple tasks such as creating new namespaces.
-You'll need to create a set of OPA policies and apply them to Gatekeeper to allow you to do nearly anything with your cluster
+You'll need to create a set of OPA policies and apply them to Gatekeeper to allow you to do nearly anything with your cluster.
+If Gatekeeper is getting in the way or you don't need it for your use case, you can remove it by running `kubectl delete -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/master/deploy/gatekeeper.yaml`

 ## FAQs